Breaking News from ADA 2021

 - Walmart announced the launch of the first-ever private brand analog insulin.
 The new private label ReliOn NovoLog Insulin (insulin aspart) injection, manufactured by Novo Nordisk, is available in Walmart pharmacies this week, and Sam’s Club pharmacies in mid-July across the United States.
-The new offering includes insulin vials at $72.88 and FlexPen packages at $85.88, saving customers between 58% to 75% off the cash price of branded analog insulin products.
+The new offering includes insulin vials at $72.88 and FlexPen packages at $85.88, saving customers between 58 percent to 75 percent off the cash price of branded analog insulin products.

-- Data from the wide-scale, global SURPASS Clinical trial for the novel dual GIP/GLP-1, Tirzepatide, showed significant reductions in A1C and body weight for people with Type 2 diabetes when compared to several different treatments including GLP-1, basal insulin, and metformin.
-While the news reported on Saturday centered on the first phase, SURPASS-1, today’s news encompasses all current 5 phases of the trial.
-Notable changes in A1c for some of the trials were: SURPASS-1: When compared to placebo, 92% of patients achieved an A1C <7% and 52% achieved an A1C <5.7, the level for people without diabetes.
+- Data from the wide-scale, global SURPASS Clinical trial for the novel dual GIP/GLP-1, Tirzepatide, showed significant reductions in A1C and body weight for people with type 2 diabetes when compared to several different treatments including GLP-1, basal insulin and metformin.
+While the news reported on Saturday centered on the first phase, SURPASS-1, today’s news encompasses all current five phases of the trial.
+Notable changes in A1c for some of the trials were: SURPASS-1: When compared to placebo, 92 percent of patients achieved an A1C <7% and 52% achieved an A1C <5.7, the level for people without diabetes.

 Monday, June 28, 2021

 - Medtronic announced key clinical data from #ADA2021.
 Presentations illustrated increases in Time in Range when using an InPen smart insulin pen, safety of an extended-wear infusion set that lasts up to seven days, and patient satisfaction with the longer-wear infusion set.